 (4) No other individual, group, agency or department, including law enforcement, child welfare or educational agencies, may have access to the Central Registry without the written approval of the Commissioner, an order of a court of competent jurisdiction, or as authorized by G.L. c.
 119, § 51F.

-(5) Upon request, the Child Advocate shall have access to information contained in the Central Registry in order to fulfill the responsibilities of the Office of the Child Advocate.
+(5) The Child Advocate shall have access to information contained in the Central Registry in order to fulfill the responsibilities of the Office of the Child Advocate.

-4.36: Registry of Alleged Perpetrators
+4.34: Registry of Alleged Perpetrators

 The Department shall pursuant to M.G.L. c.
 18B, § 7 (b) create and maintain a Registry of Alleged Perpetrators as a component of the Central Registry maintained pursuant to M.G.L. c.
 119, § 51F.
 The Registry of Alleged Perpetrators shall be indexed by the name of the alleged perpetrator.
-The Registry of Alleged Perpetrators shall contain the following information on the alleged perpetrator
+The Registry of Alleged Perpetrators shall contain the following information on the alleged perpetrator:

 (a) Name;